Register your company in Hong Kong with our Special Anniversary discount!

 • Payroll in Hong Kong can be quite complicated, and understanding the legislation is essential to structuring employment contracts and capitalizing on expanding into Hong Kong.

-• Many outsource their payroll to global payroll providers who ensure compliance with payroll legislation, pay employees promptly and keep appropriate records where necessary.
+• Many businesses outsource their payroll to global payroll providers who ensure compliance with payroll legislation, pay employees promptly and keep appropriate records, making payroll outsourcing services a valuable asset.

 Want to ensure your company complies with payroll legislation?